Daniel J. Frey

 We can wipe away the tears.

-We can do all that any one of us all in just one day and do it again the next.
+We can do all that any one of us can in just one day and do it again the next.

 Love is stronger and more profound than the instinct of the wealthy not to share.

-Love is a code that existed in this universe long before the earth did.
+Love is a code that has existed in this universe long before the Earth was formed.

 Peace